Leniolabs/layoutit-grid/README.md

 _CSS Grids layouts made easy!_

 _Layoutit grid_ is a CSS Grid layout generator.
-Quickly draw down web pages layouts with our clean editor, and get HTML and CSS code to quickstart your next project.
+Quickly design web pages layouts with our clean editor, and get HTML and CSS code to quickstart your next project.

 **Read about the process of [Open Sourcing Layoutit Grid, and why we are using Vue 3 and Vite](https://leniolabs.com/software/development/2020/09/23/open-source-layoutit.html)** :heart: